Skip to content

 Parameters in record array components cannot be edited using the Properties tab.
 Click here to find out how to edit such parameters.

-Components that are replaceable or have specifically been configured to do so will also appear in the Properties tab.
-Replaceable components can be changed to a different class by using the drop down menu and parameters of a component can be seen and modified by expanding the component using the expander icon to the right of the name as shown in the image below.
+replaceable components can be changed to a different class by using the drop-down menu, and parameters of a component can be seen and modified by expanding the component using the expander icon to the right of the name as shown in the image below.

 Some properties of a model are not displayed in the Properties tab:

-• Disabled parameters.
-The user may choose to display disabled parameters in Settings
+• disabled parameters: The user may choose to display disabled parameters in Settings

 Properties Attributes

-The user can set attributes of a parameter or variable by clicking the vertical ellipsis between the name and the value field.
 The content of the attributes will depend on the type of the parameter/variable.
 Changes done to the attributes will be indicated by a highlight of the vertical ellipsis color.

 Properties Filter